ocp-cmdg/ingrid2python/pages/user_environment.md

 conda deactivate
 ```

-3. Make another environment/kernel, after modifying pangeo.yml:

-    repeat steps 1. and 2. with 'my-pangeo' replaced by a new name!

-### CONGRATULATIONS! - now you can shift-reload your jupyterhub browser page and check it out!
+### CONGRATULATIONS! - now you can shift-reload your jupyter browser page and your new kernel should be added to the list!

 ---